Intro to Mixed Ice Climbing in Banff and Canmore covers the basics of climbing rock and ice interchangeably with axes, gloves, and crampons.

 Course debrief and next step recommendations

-You are welcome to bring your own climbing gear if you have it.
+We encourage you to bring your own climbing gear so you can get comfortable using it.

 Lesson 1 Equipment: Adjust crampons, harnesses, helmets and backpack set-ups

 Lesson 2 Environment: Leave no trace and wildlife discussion

 Lesson 3 Onsite safety: Current hazards and safety protocols

 Lesson 4 Safety: Current hazards and safety protocols for mixed climbing